RHS Chelsea Flower Show

 Balance, potential energy, Icelandic meadows, Buddhist sense of oneness, Snowdonia boulders

-Propagating Dan was awarded a Silver Guilt medal for his first ever show garden the RHS Chelsea Flower Show 2016.
+Propagating Dan was awarded a Silver-gilt medal for his show garden at the RHS Chelsea Flower Show 2016.
 So proud!

 Here are a few of our inspirations…

 The Garden of Potential had a multitude of influences - from the inherent energy held within boulders that perch on Snowdonia's mountainsides (rocks are slow life), to the idea of oneness in Buddhist teaching, to dew-spattered meadows beside Icelandic waterfalls - rather than having an overt or concrete theme.
 Dan wanted this garden, as any he designs, to provoke an individual response in the visitor for itself (no guidebook necessary).